sitambhra/Indian-Agriculture-Data-Analysis/README.md

 - Displays **Crop with Maximum Production** and **Crop with Minimum Production** for each year.
 - Data from the Indian Agriculture dataset are aggregated and shown in a table using **Mantine v7**.

- ## Dataset
-The dataset is provided by the National Data and Analytics Platform, NITI Aayog, which includes data on crop production in India from 1950 to 2020.

 ### 2. Bar Chart Component
 - A bar chart that shows the **average crop production** for each crop using **Apache ECharts**.
 - Crop names will be plotted on the x-axis, and the average production on the y-axis.